 The project employs Drizzle

-as the ORM of choice to bridge the gap between the database and the application.
+as the ORM (Object-Relational Mapping) tool to interface with the database in the application.
 PostgreSQL

 was chosen as the database because they have a free tier on Vercel for its compatibility with Drizzle